MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-marketo.md

 1. Enter your **[Marketo list ID](https://docs.marketo.com/display/public/DOCS/Understanding+Static+Lists)**.
 The list ID is a purely numerical value.
 For example, if your Marketo list ID is ST12345A7, remove the character before and after the numerals and enter `12345`.

-1. In the **Data matching** section, select at least one field that represents a customer's email address, or a customer's Marketo ID.
+1. In the **Data matching** section, select at least one field that represents a customer's email address or a customer's Marketo ID.

 1. Optionally, you can export **First name**, **Last name**, **City**, **State**, and **Country/Region**  to create more personalized emails.
 Select **Add attribute** to map these fields.